MuhammedEnesBicen/Movie-Store-Web-Api/readme.md

 - Unit testing
 - Dependency Injection
 - Middleware operations

-was been used.
+has been used.
 And for unit testing XUnit has been used.
 Project was developed in .Net 5 version.

 ## Web Api Dependencies
 - AutoMapper